Difference Between Corporate Finance and Project Finance

-To be honest, corporate finance and project finance are subjects you should read for at least 100 hours or more if you want to understand the intricacies.
-But, in this article, we will discuss the overview with few examples so that before you start studying and go into detail, you have some idea about what you’re trying to go through.
+Corporate finance and project finance are subjects you should read for at least 100 hours or more if you want to understand the intricacies.
+But, in this article, we will discuss the overview with a few examples so that before you start studying and go into detail, you have some idea about what you’re trying to go through.

 That doesn’t mean we will cover just the chicken-feed.
 Nope.
 We will give enough material for you to ponder so that you get more interested in these subjects.
 Sounds good?
 Let’s get started.

-On the other hand, if you work for an organization which maintains a flat structure and thrives on maintaining proper debt-equity ratio, you need to know how you would be able to finance your operation and make your presence count.
-Corporate finance will help you in that.
+On the other hand, if you work for an organization that maintains a flat structure and thrives on maintaining the proper debt-equity ratio, you need to know how you would be able to finance your operation and make your presence count.
+Corporate finance will help you with that.

-In organization where corporate finance is practiced, the objective of practicing it is to maximise the wealth of the shareholders.
+In an organization where corporate finance is practiced, the objective of practicing it is to maximize the wealth of the shareholdersMaximize The Wealth Of The ShareholdersWealth maximization means the maximization of the shareholder’s wealth as a result of an increase in share price thereby increasing the market capitalization of the company.
+The share price increase is a direct function of how competitive the company is, its positioning, growth strategy, and how it generates profits..
 Corporate finance mainly deals with the sources of funds and how the optimum capital structure will be achieved.

 Let’s take an example to understand that.

 ABC Ltd. loans 50% of funds from creditors with an assurance to give back 15% within 5 years.
 And the rest of the amount they source from their equity shareholders.
 Let’s say they pay a dividend and the dividend cost is 10% on the profit.
 At the end of the day, these 15% and 10% are their cost of capital which they want to reduce by any means.
 So they need to find out a proper debt-equity ratio (now it is 50:50) which will reduce their cost of capital.